svolain/http-server/README.md

 make
 ./webserv [configuration_file]
 ```
+Navigate to localhost:8080 after starting the server.
 If no configuration file is provided with ./webserv command, the program will use it's default configuration defined in conf directory of this repository.